AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 #### Implementation

-The List Teams feature allows users to view all teams created in the address book.
+The List Teams feature allows users to view all teams created in Mate.
 This feature is implemented through the `ListTeamsCommand` class.

 Step 1.
 The user enters a `listTeams` command.
 Step 2. `AddressBookParser` recognizes the `listTeams` command word and creates a `ListTeamsCommand` object.